Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Tinder — the popular dating app for the young, hot, and smartphone addicted — has made over 9 billion matches since it launched in 2012.
+Tinder — the popular dating app for the young, hot, and tech-savvy single — has made over 30 billion matches since it launched in 2012.
 But is Tinder gay friendly (or lesbian, bisexual, trans, and queer friendly, for that matter)?
-We took a look at Tinder through rainbow-colored glasses, and this is what we found out.
+Our dating experts took a look at Tinder through rainbow-colored glasses, and this is what we found out.

-It’s no secret that the app’s gay friendliness has regularly been called into question by users, but even Tinder CEO Sean Rad has admitted, “The product works for the gay community, but we need to do a better job of sort of calling it out.”
+It’s no secret that Tinder’s gay friendliness has regularly been called into question by users, but even Tinder CEO Sean Rad has admitted, “The product works for the gay community, but we need to do a better job of sort of calling it out.”

 By “works for the gay community,” perhaps Rad means it is technically possible to find the same-sex love of your life through this latest iteration of the hot-or-not game.
 The app does allow users to identify as male or female and then indicate interest in male, female, or male and female.
 So in the strictest sense, sure, Tinder is gay, lesbian, and bisexual friendly (assuming you’re cisgender — more on that below).

-Spoiler alert: I skipped Tinder altogether and met my wife on Match.com, but if you really want to get the low-down, read on.
+Spoiler alert: I skipped Tinder altogether and met my wife on Match.com, but if you really want to get the low-down on Tinder, read on.

 What Tinder does have going for it, lady love-wise, is that because it pulls profile information from Facebook (without advertising your every dating move), you can see friends you have in common — often a big comfort factor for women whether straight, lesbian, or bi.